TonyToniy/Kucoin-grid-spot-trading-bot/README.md

 ## Features
 - Grid trading with configurable spacing and levels
 - Trend detection using 10-period and 50-period SMA
+- AI-Powered Predictions: Price forecasting using weighted moving average and volatility adjustments.
-- Automatic grid recentering based on price shifts or idle timeouts
+- Automatic grid recentering based on AI-driven proactive shifts based on predicted price deviations or idle timeouts
 - Tor proxy integration for countries that Kcoin.com API trading is restricted
 - Detailed logging and profit tracking